EnterpriseDB/barman/new_docs/user_guide/quickstart.rst

 It relies on the ``pg_basebackup`` utility for backups and ``pg_receivewal`` for transferring the WAL files.
 It is therefore required to have both tools installed on ``barmanhost`` beforehand.
-Check the :ref:`Postgres client tools <pre-requisites-postgres-client-tools>` section if you need further details on how to install them.
+Check the :ref:`Postgres client tools <pre-requisites-postgres-client-tools>` section if you need further details on how to install these tools.

 1. As a first step, let's create the required users you will need on your Postgres server.
 On ``pghost``, execute the following commands: